 - For a leaflet on Where to go Fishing in the North West, produced by the Environment Agency, or a REDFA Fishing guide for Eden, please contact Penrith TIC or order a copy online.

 - Anyone fishing for salmon, trout, freshwater fish or eels within England or Wales must hold a Rod Licence (available from post offices or on-line from the Environment Agency).
-For more information, visit The Environment Agency website.
+For more information, visit The UK.Gov website.
 Ensure that you have the relevant landowners permission before going onto private land and always check if any restrictions apply.

 - Go Wild is The Eden Rivers Trust's innovative roving voucher angling scheme.
 There are 28 challenging fishing beats spread throughout the Eden Valley.
 The beats are all on private land, accessible only via the Go Wild scheme and are all real hidden gems (subject to the purchase of a token for each beat and a rod licence).
 Beats are available along limited sections of the Eden and Lyvennet rivers, Hoff Beck, Trout Beck, Hilton Beck and Crowdundle Beck.